MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ![UserAgent Schema](media/creating-schemas-useragentschema.png)

-* **$schema** points to the *schema.cdm.json* file in the root *CDM.SchemaDocuments folder*.
-If you are using Visual Studio Code, doing this enables IntelliSense which is helpful when writing CDM schema documents by hand.
+* **$schema** points to the *schema.cdm.json* file in the root *schemaDocuments folder*.
+If you are using Visual Studio Code, doing this enables IntelliSense which is helpful when writing schema documents by hand.
 * **jsonSchemaSemanticVersion** identifies the version of the Common Data Model object model that supports this file shape.
 We are using version 0.9.0.
 * **imports** imports other schema documents that are needed for the current document.
 Here we have imported the *foundations.cdm.json* file, which itself imports *primitives.cdm.json* (containing fundamental data types, traits, and entities) and *meanings.cdm.json* (containing trait definitions and other convenient data types).
 Importing this *foundations.cdm.json* document will be enough to create our schema documents.
 <br/><br/>*Note: The corpusPath is an absolute path to the document.*